-Donation of blood samples can be uncomfortable but this procedure will be carried out by an experienced nurse / researcher to minimise any discomfort.
-The project may confirm that you have T1D but won't change your treatment.
-However, if we unexpectedly identify anything that could impact on your clinical care, we will inform your clinician/GP who may then want to follow this up with you.
+Donation of blood samples can be uncomfortable but this procedure will be carried out by an experienced paediatric nurse /researcher to minimise any discomfort and numbing cream or spray will be offered.
+The project is unlikely to benefit your child directly but will help us understand more about early onset diabetes and so may contribute to an improvement in healthcare in the future.
+However, if we unexpectedly identify anything that could impact on your child's clinical care, we will inform your child's GP/clinician who may then want to follow this up.